aimclub/FEDOT/docs/source/basics/data_preprocessing.rst

 |Block diagram|

-Such approach to preprocessing allows to get the real data type and minimize the number of dropped columns due to unrecognized data.
+This preprocessing approach allows to get the real data type and minimize the number of dropped columns due to unrecognized data.